SierraSoftworks/blog/src/projects/wkd.md

 ## Why should I choose WKD?
 If you are someone who regularly reads web comics, especially new ones you may find that you spend more time loading the next strip than reading it.
 In this case WKD may just be the right tool for you.
-It will allow you to download all your favorite web comics* to your hard drive for later reading.
+It will allow you to download all your favourite web comics* to your hard drive for later reading.

 ## What comics are supported by WKD?
 Technically almost any web comic that provides an image and a next button is supported.
 However currently only